All Episodes

 You will not be threatened with indictment or jail like you were during the election.

-Well, I don't want to maybe give him the idea, but I I you know, but if if this really gets big, if there are enough Operation Chaos troops, if a number of you actually infiltrate, I imagine that they'll have a plan to set up freedom cages and put you all in there.
+Well, I don't want to maybe give them the idea, but I, you know, if this really gets big, if there are enough Operation Chaos troops, if a number of you actually infiltrate, I imagine that they'll have a plan to set up freedom cages and put you all in there.

-They're thinking Obama's gonna read everything they care about.
+They're thinking Obama's going to read everything they care about.

 Let's finally make it official.